Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/01DriverStation.md

 # Setting up your driver station
 The driver station needs to be treated very carefully.
-An issue with the driver station, or driver station connection to the field, then you are out of the match.
+Any issue with the driver station connection to the field makes you unable to compete.
+Thanks to CSAs and other field staff, this is pretty rare, but to be successful we need to ***Optimize Everything***.
+Any match where we can't perform removes us from high-level play.
+Additionally, causing delays on the field trying to sort out issues makes us look unfavorable for alliance selections.

-**ALL FRC-specific software gets major updates for each season**, so everything needs to get updated at least once after kickoff.
-It's best to update again around a week before each competition to get the least buggy software, but still have time to fix anything the update might have broken.
+**ALL FRC-specific software gets major updates for each season**, so everything **absolutely must** be upgraded at least once after kickoff.
+It's also smart to update before each competition.
+Do it around week in advance though, to make sure you can fix anything the update broke.

 ## Installing Software
 The required software is: